tpm2dev/tpm.dev.tutorials/Intro/README.md

 capacity.
 As a result they cannot hold large entities.

-A common theme in TPMs is the use of digests, and hash extension digests in particular, as a stand-in for large entities that cannot exist at once on the TPM.
+A common theme in TPMs is the use of digests, and hash extension digests in particular, as a stand-in for large entities that might not fit at once on the TPM.

 TPMs use digests as stand-ins for large entities of various types: